-- 24.5% of families have annual incomes below $15,000
+- Close to 25% of all families have an annual income below $15,000

 Flint is located in Genesee County, a little over an hour northwest of Detroit.
 54.9% of its population is African-American and 39.4% is white.

 Family-to-Family’s partner in Flint is the Boys and Girls Club of Greater Flint, an organization that provides extensive afterschool programs for 1,500 area children ages 7 to 17, 70% of whom live at or below the poverty level.
 Programs include arts classes, literacy programs, sports, a homework center, computers, a video music production center and a game room.
 BGCGF serves 20,000 meals a year to area children as well.

 Family-to-Family’s contacts at the Boys and Girls Club of Greater Flint identify Flint families in need for F-to-F and distribute the monthly food to the families.
 Food for sponsored families comes from The Food Bank of Eastern Michigan.

 The Boys and Girls Club of Greater Flint

 Flint, MI 48506

 Sources: U.S. Census Bureau: Population Estimates, retrieved 1/24/2011; U.S. Census Bureau: 2005-2009 American Community Survey, FBI Statistics Show Flint fourth most violent city in America, www.mlive.com, U.S. Census Bureau: QuickFacts, retrieved 4/21/2016.

 Read more about Flint:

 - The Flint Water Crisis: A Loss of Trust, June 17, 2018